jez/blog/_posts/2025-12-29-shipped-email-tips.md

 \

 That's mostly it for the structural suggestions.
-They're mechanical and unambiguous: they apply nearly all the time, so it's easy to get in a habit of checking them as soon as there's a rough draft.
+They're mechanical and unambiguous: they apply nearly all the time, so it's easy to get in the habit of checking them as soon as there's a rough draft.

 Up next are the harder-to-spot tips about sentences and paragraphs themselves.